 Both bows were made from Sugar palm (Arenga obtusifolia) wood.
 ‘Langkap’ is the common name of this palm species in Bahasa Indonesia.
 Mentawai people call it ‘Poulah’.
 The wood is dark brown and extremely hard, tough, and rot-resistant.
 It is finely grained and can be carved without splintering.
 Sugar palm stems have a rigid sapwood ring surrounding the inner areas for storing starch.
 See this scientific paper.

-The length of unstrung Bow #1 was 1,85 m / 6 ft; the length of #2 was 1,82 m.
+The length of unstrung Bow #1 was 1,85 m / 6 ft; the size of #2 was 1,82 m.
 Both bows were considerably longer than the height of their users.
+The cross-section of the limbs at both bows was round at the nock ends and elliptical at the middle.

 Nock areas of bow #1